 Interested in tutoring or education?
 Check out these guides:

-These roles can pay quite well, with many approaching or within the six-figure range.
+These roles often pay extremely well, with many reaching into the six-figure range.

 14. Consultant

-Traditional consulting used to mean working in-person, but in recent years following the pandemic, working remotely has become accepted or in some cases even the norm in this field.
-It’s possible to get a steady salary with one company as a remote consultant, but some experienced people who want more flexibility and freedom end up starting their own consulting business.
+Traditional consulting used to mean working in-person, but working remotely has become accepted — or in some cases even the norm in this field.
+It’s possible to get a steady salary with one company as a remote consultant, but if you're experienced and want more flexibility and freedom, you could start your own consulting business.

 $1000-2000 per week or more if specialized